 Nervous and shy people will not ask for clarification when they are given a question they don’t fully understand.
 This is a bad idea, because they may then try and answer the question without knowing what is being asked.
 When you do this, it is more likely that you will give a wrong answer.
 Therefore, do not be afraid to ask if you do not understand what the examiner has said.
 They will appreciate it, and it is normal to do so in a conversation.
 So, it shows your desire to better learn and understand the language which is very positive.

-The Speaking Test can be nerve-wracking for some people.
-But it is important to remember that you have practised (hopefully) for this exam.
-You have spent time and effort learning the language and practising it in many different situations.
+The IELTS Speaking Test can be nerve-wracking for some people.
+But it is important to remember that you have practiced (hopefully) for this exam.
+You have spent time and effort in learning the language and practicing it in many different situations.
 So, remember to relax, be confident and try to be spontaneous.
 Talk often and ask for clarification if you do not understand.
-Don’t memorise your answers and try your hardest to be natural and speak fluently.
+Don’t memorize your answers and try your hardest to be natural and speak fluently.
 You will do very well if you can follow these 8 IELTS Speaking Tips.
-Some may be harder than others, but try your best and you will pass the test.
+Some may be harder than others but try your best and you will pass the test.
 Good luck and do your best!